 PG&E is a utility company that offers an online rebate finder tool for large appliances.
-They help you find energy-saving products by comparing models; many appliances have mail-in rebates.
-Find out more.
+They help you find energy-saving products by comparing models, many of which have mail-in rebates.

-Large appliances can be hauled away when you purchase a qualifying replacement product that’s delivered by Geek Squad® or Best Buy Home Delivery (fees apply).
+Best Buy will haul away large appliances when you purchase a qualifying replacement product that’s delivered by Geek Squad® or Best Buy Home Delivery (fees apply).
 Additional major appliances or TVs can be hauled away for a fee, such as dishwashers, dryers, freezer and washers.
-Find out more.

-You can find what local rebates are available for different appliances by using Home Depot’s Rebate Finder tool.
-They also offer delivery and removal of large appliances; this service is free after spending $396 or more on one of their large appliances.
+You can find what local rebates are available for different appliances by searching Home Depot’s Rebate Center.
+Home Depot offers delivery and removal of large appliances.
+This service is free after spending $396 or more on one of their large appliances.

-Sears was the first broad line retailer to join the EPA’s Responsible Appliance Disposal (RAD) program.
 Sears hauls away and disposes of refrigerators, freezers, AC units and dehumidifiers when customers purchase energy efficient products.
-Find out more.
+Search for appliance rebates at Sears.